HURRY! ONE WEEK LEFT TO VOTE! | Muscle & Fitness

 – A photo shoot with FLEX Magazine

-If you missed entering for June and July, you have one last shot in August.
-The deadline for submission for Month Three is July 21.
+If you missed entering for June, you will have another chance in July and August.
+The deadlines for submissions are as follows: Month Two: June 21; Month Three: July 21.

 Each of the six online winners will qualify for the final round of the 2011 FLEX Bikini Model Search Championships on September 16 & 17 during the 2011 Olympia Weekend.
 The overall winner will earn the chance to appear in FLEX Magazine and an exclusive contract with Weider Publications!